-- 1. The subdivision, as modified with conditions, meets the applicable legal requirements of Subtitles 24 and 27 of the Prince George's County Code and the Land Use Article of the Annotated Code of Maryland. - 2.
-Background-The subject site is located on the north side of US 50 (John Hanson Highway), along Pennsy Drive and Garden City Drive, at the New Carrollton Metro Station.
+The subject site is located on the north side of US 50 (John Hanson Highway), along Pennsy Drive and Garden City Drive, at the New Carrollton Metro Station.
 The property totals 21.59 acres and consists of two existing parcels.
 These include Parcel 4 of New Carrollton Town Center recorded in Plat Book 254 Plat No. 53 and Plat Book 247 Plat No. 96, and property known as Parcel 122 recorded by deed in Book 42066 Page 56, all in the Prince George's County Land Records.
 The property is subject to the 2010 Approved New Carrollton Transit District Development Plan and Transit District Overlay Zoning Map Amendment (TDDP).

 The property is in the Regional Transit-Oriented, High-Intensity-Core (RTO-H-C) Zone.
-However, this preliminary plan of subdivision (PPS) was submitted for and reviewed under the applicable provisions of the prior Prince George's County Zoning Ordinance and prior Prince George's County Subdivision Regulations, pursuant to Section 24-1903(a) of the Subdivision Regulations.
+However, this application has been submitted for and reviewed under the applicable provisions of the prior Prince George's County Zoning Ordinance and prior Prince George's County Subdivision Regulations, pursuant to Section 24-1903(a) of the Subdivision Regulations.
 Under the prior Zoning Ordinance, the site was in the Mixed Use-Transportation Oriented (M-X-T) and the Transit District Overlay (T-D-O) Zones, which were effective prior to April 1, 2022.

-The existing Parcel 4 is currently developed with a bus loop and parking associated with the New Carrollton Metro Station, and a private driveway providing access to the development surrounding the Metro station.
+The existing Parcel 4 is currently developed with a bus loop and parking associated with the New Carrollton Metro Station, and a private driveway providing access to the development surrounding the metro station.
 Parcel 122 contains an existing parking lot and the right-of-way of Pennsy Drive.
 All property is owned by the Washington Metropolitan Area Transit Authority.

-The property was previously the subject of PPS 4-16023, which was approved in February 2017, for 12 parcels for mixed use development on 30.13 acres.
-Some of the prior approved development has proceeded, however, the prior PPS has expired, and the development under the current PPS is for the remaining undeveloped land area.
+The property was previously the subject of Preliminary Plan Of Subdivision (PPS) 4-16023, which was approved in February 2017, for 12 parcels for mixed use development on 30.13 acres.
+Some of the prior approved development has proceeded, however, the prior PPS has expired, and the development proposed under the current PPS is for the remaining undeveloped land area.

-This PPS includes 12 parcels for mixed-use development of 1,000 multifamily dwelling units and 810,000 square feet of commercial uses.
+This PPS proposes 12 parcels for mixed-use development of 1,000 multifamily dwelling units and 810,000 square feet of commercial uses.